nasa/ziggy/doc/user-manual/start-pipeline.md

 At this point, you'd probably like an explanation of just what everything on the `Instances` panel is trying to tell you.
 If so, read on!
 Specifically, the article on [The Instances Panel](instances-panel.md).

-<sup>1</sup> Although the Event name column appears in these screenshots, it is now initially hidden to save space.
+<sup>1</sup> The Event name column is initially hidden to save space.
 See the article [Event Handler Examples](event-handler-examples.md) for information on how to show and use this column.

 [[Previous]](ziggy-gui.md)
 [[Up]](ziggy-gui.md)